k-k/stan-demo/examples/publishing.md

 that our sequencing and ordering needs to be maintained with in each batch.

-Lastly, more effort should be made to understand the performance characteristic of differing message sizes (at scale, is more small messages more performant than fewer larger messages, etc.)
+Lastly, more effort should be made to understand the performance characteristic of differing message sizes (at scale, is sending more, smaller messages more or less performant than fewer, larger messages, etc.)

 We can demonstrate how this effects throughput by indicating a `batch` size on the Producer, see below.
+The total amount of sent messages is significantly reduced by combining characters (our messages) into a single payload / message through STAN.

 ##### Producer
-We add the `sync` option here, to force synchronous publishing.
+We add the `batch` option here, to allow batching ASCII characters together in batched publishing.
 ```
-#> event-stream-demo producer -remote https://www.pngitem.com/pimgs/m/26-263738_image-result-for-the-goonies-logo-goonies-hd.png -batch 50
+#> stan-demo producer -remote https://www.pngitem.com/pimgs/m/26-263738_image-result-for-the-goonies-logo-goonies-hd.png -batch 50
 ```

 ##### Consumer
 ```
-#> event-stream-demo consumer
+#> stan-demo consumer
 ```

 ![batching example](images/batching.gif "Publishing Batches Example")